-JEE Main eligibility is usually presented in the JEE Main information bulletin and it is an important piece of document that lays out all the important information including age criteria, total attempts, eligibility marks, pass percentage, amongst others.
+JEE Main eligibility is usually presented in the JEE Main information bulletin, and it is an important piece of document that lays out all the important information, including age criteria, total attempts, eligibility marks, the pass percentage, amongst others.
 Aspirants should, therefore, go through the eligibility details before applying for the exam.
-They should meet all the requirements and then only they can apply for the exam.
-If they fail to meet any of the criteria then their application will stand null and void.
+They should meet all the requirements, and only then can they apply for the exam.
+If they fail to meet any of the criteria, then their application will stand null and void.

 Here, aspirants will find complete details on the requirements for JEE Main.
 Candidates are advised to read all the given instructions thoroughly for the successful approval of their application form.
-As per recent reports, the Aadhaar Card is also not compulsory to apply for this exam.
+As per recent reports, the Aadhaar card is not compulsory to apply for this exam.

-Based on the following parameters the candidates will be eligible for JEE Main exam 2021.
+Based on the following parameters, the candidates will be eligible for the JEE Main exam 2024.

-Candidates must be a citizen of India.
-Foreign national candidates as well as NRIs, PIOs, OCIs can also apply.
+1. Nationality: Candidates must be a citizen of India.
+Foreign national candidates, as well as NRIs, PIOs, and OCIs, can also apply.

-The students can avail a maximum of three consecutive attempts for JEE Main and two consecutive attempts for JEE Advanced.
-The first attempt is taken soon after 12th board exams followed by the other attempts in consecutive years.
-The exam will be held 4 times in a year so total attempts a candidate can appear for are 12.
+3. Total Attempts: Students can avail a maximum of three consecutive attempts for JEE Main.
+The first attempt is taken soon after the Class 12 board exam, followed by the other attempts in consecutive years.
+The exam will be held twice a year, so the total number of attempts a candidate can appear for is 6.

 4. Qualifying Exam

-Below is a list of qualifying exams for JEE Main:
+Below is the list of qualifying exams for JEE Main:

-i.
-The final examination of the 10+2 system, conducted by any recognized Central/State Board, such as Central Board of Secondary Education, New Delhi; Council for the Indian School Certificate Examinations, New Delhi; etc.
+- The final examination of the 10+2 system, conducted by any recognised Central/State Board, such as the Central Board of Secondary Education, New Delhi, Council for the Indian School Certificate Examinations, New Delhi, etc.

-ii.
-Intermediate or two-year Pre-University examination conducted by a recognized Board/University.
+- Intermediate or two-year Pre-University examination conducted by a recognised Board/University.

-iii.
-Final examination of the two-year course of the Joint Services Wing of the National Defense Academy
+- Final examination of the two-year course of the Joint Services Wing of the National Defence Academy.

-v.
-Any Public School/Board/University examination in India or any foreign country recognized as equivalent to the 10+2 system by the Association of Indian Universities (AIU).
+- Any Public School/Board/University examination in India or any foreign country, recognised as equivalent to the 10+2 system by the Association of Indian Universities (AIU).

-vii.
-A Diploma recognized by AICTE or a State board of technical education of at least 3 years duration.
+- A Diploma recognised by the AICTE or a State board of technical education of at least 3 years duration.

-Students who have passed their 12th class examination or other equivalent qualifying examination in 2019 or 2020 are eligible for appearing in JEE Main 2021.
-Students currently appearing for their Class 12 2021 examination or other equivalent qualifying examination are also eligible.
+Students who have passed their Class 12 examination or other equivalent qualifying examination in 2022 or 2023 are eligible to appear in the JEE Main 2024.
+Students currently appearing for their Class 12 examination or other equivalent qualifying examination in 2024 are also eligible.
 Candidates who passed the Class 12/equivalent examination in 2021 or before as well as those who will appear in such examination in 2025 or later are not eligible to appear in JEE (Main) – 2024.

 6. Diploma Holders

-If a candidate is a diploma holder then he/she can apply in JEE Main exam.
-However, one thing here is that the rank and score obtained in the exam will not be considered for admission in NITs or CFTIs.
+If a candidate is a diploma holder, then they can apply for JEE Main exam.
+However, one thing here is that the rank and score obtained in the exam will not be considered for admission to NITs or CFTIs.

 7. Marks Eligibility

-For the candidates belonging to general category-The students must have secured a minimum of 75% marks in their class 12th board exams or they must rank among the top 20 percentile in their qualifying examination for getting admissions in IITs, NITs, IIITs and other CFTIs.
+For the candidates belonging to the general category, they must have secured a minimum of 75% marks in their Class 12 board exams, or they must rank among the top 20 percentile in their qualifying examination for getting admissions to IITs, NITs, IIITs and other CFTIs.

-For candidates belonging to a reserved category, a minimum of 65% marks is required for getting admissions in different undergraduate courses offered at IITs, NITs, IIITs and other CFTIs.
+For candidates belonging to a reserved category, a minimum of 65% marks is required to get admission to different undergraduate courses offered at IITs, NITs, IIITs and other CFTIs.

 - NTA has removed the age limit.
-Before candidates had to be less than the age category of 24 years.
+Earlier, candidates had to be less than the age category of 24 years.

-- Candidate must have passed the 12th class exam or another equivalent qualifying exam in 2018 or 2019.
+- The candidate must have passed the Class 12 exam or any equivalent qualifying exam.

-- 75% of marks need to be secured by the candidates who have appeared for the class 12th board exam.
+- 75% of marks need to be secured by the candidates who have appeared for the Class 12 board exam.

-JEE Main eligibility criteria for repeaters and class 12th candidates have to be fulfilled by all the engineering aspirants.
+The JEE Main eligibility criteria for repeaters and Class 12 candidates have to be fulfilled by all the engineering aspirants.
 Meanwhile, JEE Main is also an eligibility test for students aspiring to sit for JEE Advanced.
 The top 2,50,000 candidates who qualify in the Main exam will be allowed to appear for the Advanced exam.

 State of Eligibility

-State code of eligibility basically means the code of the State from where the candidate has passed Class XII (or equivalent) qualifying examination that makes him/her eligible to appear in JEE (Main) 2021.
+State code of eligibility basically means the code of the State from where the candidate has passed the Class 12 (or equivalent) qualifying examination that makes them eligible to appear in JEE (Main) 2024.
 State code of eligibility does NOT depend upon the native place or the place of residence of the candidate.
-Suppose a candidate appears for the Class XII examination in New Delhi and is a resident of Noida, Uttar Pradesh, the candidate’s State code of eligibility will be that of Delhi and NOT that of Uttar Pradesh.
+Suppose a candidate appears for the Class 12 examination in New Delhi and is a resident of Noida, Uttar Pradesh; the candidate’s State code of eligibility will be Delhi and NOT Uttar Pradesh.

-Similarly, a candidate that has passed Class XII (or equivalent) qualifying examination from one state but appeared for improvement from another state, the candidate’s state code of eligibility will be from where the candidate first passed the Class XII (or equivalent) examination and NOT the state from where the candidate appeared for improvement.
+Similarly, for a candidate who has passed the Class 12 (or equivalent) qualifying examination from one state but appeared for improvement from another state, the candidate’s state code of eligibility will be from where the candidate first passed the Class 12 (or equivalent) examination and NOT the state from where the candidate appeared for improvement.

-The candidate who passed/appeared in the Class 12 exam from NIOS should select the State of Eligibility according to the State in which the study centre is located.
+The candidate who passed/appeared in the Class 12 exam from NIOS should select the state of eligibility according to the State in which the study centre is located.

-Indian nationals who have cleared the Class XII (or equivalent) examination from Nepal/Bhutan, the State code of eligibility will be determined based on a permanent address as mentioned in the passport of the candidate.
+For Indian nationals who have cleared the Class 12 (or equivalent) examination from Nepal/Bhutan, the State code of eligibility will be determined based on a permanent address as mentioned in the passport of the candidate.

-The State code of eligibility of OCI/PIO passing Class XII (or equivalent) examination in India is at par with Indian nationals.
-However, OCI/PIO passing the Class XII (or equivalent) examination from an institution abroad are eligible for Other State quota seats or All India quota seats (but NOT for Home State quota seats) in all NITs, IIEST and Other-CFTIs
+The State code of eligibility for OCI/PIO passing the Class 12 (or equivalent) examination in India is at par with Indian nationals.
+However, OCI/PIO passing the Class 12 (or equivalent) examination from an institution abroad are eligible for Other State quota seats or All India quota seats (but NOT for Home State quota seats) in all NITs, IIEST and Other-CFTIs

 About JEE Main

-Joint Entrance Exam (Main) is a common entrance exam conducted at the national level to facilitate the admission of students in undergraduate courses offered by various government and private engineering institutes in India.
-The exam is usually held in the months of January and April and is conducted by NTA who is also responsible for releasing application forms, admit cards, and declaring the results.
+The Joint Entrance Exam (Main) is a common entrance exam conducted at the national level to facilitate the admission of students to undergraduate courses offered by various government and private engineering institutes in India.
+The exam is conducted by NTA, which is also responsible for releasing application forms, and admit cards, and declaring the results.

 However, candidates have to keep one important thing in mind.
 To avoid the rejection of JEE Main application form, applicants should go through the eligibility criteria for JEE Main and have a clear idea.
 It is mandatory for engineering aspirants to meet all the requirements.
-Qualified students will be eligible to get admissions in B.Tech, B.E, B.Arch, Integrated MSc courses in premier engineering institutes like NITs, IIITs after successful completion of JEE Main exam.
+Qualified students will be eligible to get admission to B.Tech, B.E, B.Arch, and Integrated MSc courses in premier engineering institutes like NITs, IIITs after successful completion of JEE Main exam.

-For further question on JEE go through JEE FAQs.
+For further questions on JEE, go through JEE FAQs.

 Frequently Asked Questions on JEE Main Eligibility

-For 2021, candidates who have passed their Class 12th Examination or any equivalent qualifying examination in 2019, 2020 or those who are appearing for their class 12th Examination or any equivalent qualifying examination in 2021 are eligible to appear in JEE (Main) Examination.
+For 2024, candidates who have passed their Class 12 examination or any equivalent qualifying examination in 2022 or 2023 or those who are appearing for their Class 12 examination or any equivalent qualifying examination in 2024 are eligible to appear in JEE (Main) Examination.

-My percentage is less than 75% in my XII standard board exams.
-Can I appear for JEE Main 2021?
+My percentage is less than 75% in my Class 12 board exams.
+Can I appear for the JEE Main 2024?

-Yes, you can appear for the exam but you might face a problem during the admissions.
-Generally, candidates are required to have 75% or more in their class 12 final exams or they should be in the top 20 percentile in order to avail admission into the IITs, NITs, and GFTIs.
+Yes, you can appear for the exam, but you might face a problem during the admissions.
+Generally, candidates are required to have 75% or more in their Class 12 final exams, or they should be in the top 20 percentile to get admission to the IITs, NITs, and GFTIs.

-For appearing in the JEE (Main)-2021 examination there is no age limit for the candidates.
+For appearing in the JEE (Main)2024 examination, there is no age limit for the candidates.

-If a candidate has cleared the exam in 2020 but is again appearing for improvement in 2021.
-Is he/she eligible?
+If a candidate has cleared the exam in 2023 but is again appearing for improvement in 2024, are they eligible?

-Yes, these candidates are eligible to appear for the exam.
+Yes, such candidates are eligible to appear for the exam.

-Yes, diploma holders can apply for JEE Main 2021.
-However, they can write the exam only for qualifying for JEE Advanced.
+Yes, diploma holders can apply for the JEE Main 2024.
+However, they can write the exam only to qualify for JEE Advanced.
 This category of candidates will not be granted admission into IITs, NITs or CFTIs.